 The discussion in sections 4.1 and 4.2 pointed to the standard regulations, practices and principles according to which the authorship contracts do not fall under the VAT system.
-According to the Irish tax administration, it is not particularly necessary to go in depth reviewing these principles because, in practice, the contracts concluded with international institutions and organizations, state and municipal agencies, universities, civil organizations and organizations in the field of culture and arts is likely to fall outside the scope of VAT, compared to the contracts in which the purchasers are international organizations (the World Bank, United Nations Agencies, etc.), ministries and state agencies, but also universities and non-governmental organizations, which are by definition outside the scope of VAT, will be outside the VAT system.
+According to the Irish tax administration, it is not particularly necessary to go in depth reviewing these principles because, in practice, the contracts concluded with international institutions and organizations, state and municipal agencies, universities, civil organizations and organizations in the field of culture and arts is likely to fall outside the scope of VAT, compared to the contracts concluded with the industry and companies.
+Therefore, authorship contracts in which the purchasers are international organizations (the World Bank, United Nations Agencies, etc.), ministries and state agencies, but also universities and non-governmental organizations, which are by definition outside the scope of VAT, will be outside the VAT system.